 Some doctors say a CT scan is needed for an ischiofemoral impingement injection.
 Is this correct?

 No. Ultrasound can see the quadratus femoris muscle.
-Getting a needle into the muscle is accessible by an experienced practitioner.
+An experienced practitioner can insert a needle into the muscle.
 Other benefits of ultrasound include a much cheaper procedure and no exposure to radiation, unlike CT-guided injection, which exposes patients to a high dose of harmful radiation.

 Final word from Sportdoctorlondon about ischiofemoral impingement